 Highlands J Virus

 Porcine Epidemic Diarrhea Virus

 Rat Bite Fever

 Called “The New Great Imitator,” Lyme disease is often mistaken for illnesses such as fibromyalgia, chronic fatigue syndrome, lupus, multiple sclerosis, depression, anxiety, rheumatoid arthritis, CJD, Lou Gehrig's disease, Parkinson's, ADHD, dementia and even Alzheimer's.

 The information provided above highlights the need for health care providers everywhere to be properly trained to recognize the signs and symptoms of various stages of Lyme and tick borne diseases, to understand the strengths and limitations of different laboratory tests, and to include Lyme disease in the differential diagnosis in the presence of a consistent clinical history.

 Doctors- Please treat your patients as you would want to be treated.
 Do NOT send them to an infectious disease specialist.
-For the past sixteen years they have followed the same outdated, "insurance friendly" treatment guidelines responsible for causing the chronic illness, disability and death of many patients.
+For the past sixteen years they have followed the same unsuccessful, outdated "insurance friendly" treatment guidelines responsible for causing the chronic illness, disability and death of many patients.

 Physician Training Program- Learn about the diagnosis and treatment of Lyme and tick borne diseases from trained and experienced health care professionals.
 Click Here

-Health Care Professionals- Attend a conference or workshop for health care professionals to learn about Lyme and tick borne diseases from trained and experienced health care professionals.
+Health Care Professionals- Please attend a conference or workshop for health care professionals to learn about Lyme and tick borne diseases.
 Click Here

 Another good reason to